MS Stem Cell Therapy In Florida

 The process of stem cell treatment for MS begins with harvesting the patient’s stem cells.
 This is a relatively quick and very minimally invasive procedure that draws stem cell-rich tissue from one of two areas of the body where stem cells are stored.
 The harvesting of stem cells for MS stem cell treatment is virtually painless, needing only a local anesthetic at the area of extraction.

-The most common area for harvest is the fatty layer that lies just beneath the skin.
-This fatty tissue is medically known as adipose tissue.
-Stems cells harvested through bone marrow aspiration is also an option, but the body stores stem cells in particular abundance in adipose tissue.
+The most common area for harvest is bone marrow.
+The stem cells present in bone marrow aspirate are plentiful, and there is a diverse profile.
 This means a smaller sample can be harvested and used for stem cell transplants for MS.

-Should I choose to have MS stem cell therapy done with adipose-derived cells or those from bone marrow?
+Should I choose to have MS stem cell therapy done with outside cells or those from bone marrow?

 The type of stem cells to use for your stem cell treatments for MS is something that you and your NSI specialist must speak about during a consultation.
 Many factors are involved regarding the best option, and these include getting a complete medical examination prior to planning your MS treatment.